amos-kibet/elixir-getting-started/EnumsAndStreams.md

 ["a", "was", "man", "there", "crooked"]

 iex()> Enum.max(string_list)
-"was" # I don't understand why this result.
+"was" # I don't understand this result.
 Orders the elements by erlang's structure (read more)

 iex()> Enum.max_by(string_length, &String.length/1)
 "crooked"